sc-ventures/cloudbreak-documentation/docs/security.md

 #### Authentication with GCP

-After launching Cloudbreak on GCP, you are required to register a service account in Cloudbrak via creating a Cloudbreak credential.
+After launching Cloudbreak on GCP, you are required to register a service account in Cloudbreak via creating a Cloudbreak credential.
 Cloudbreak uses this account to authenticate with the GCP identity management service.

 **Related Links**
 [Meet the Prerequisites: Service Account](gcp-launch.md#service-account)